 - a.
-The maximum permissible floor area ratio (FAR) for each site is 0.35, and 0,5 on sites with gradients exceeding 1:4, per clause 3.1.4.a above. - b.
+The maximum permissible floor area ratio (FAR) for each site is 0.35. - b.
 FAR is calculated as the total floor area of the building over all levels (including basements, lofts and mezzanines and all other building footprints) divided by the total area of the site. - c.
 Floor area excludes garages and patios, verandahs and decks enclosed on two sides only. - d.
 The minimum permissible dwelling size is 150 square metres excluding garages, outbuildings and second dwellings. - e.
-The maximum permissible dwelling size is set out per the town planning scheme and these site constraints. - Example: on a 1600m2 stand, a permissible floor area of 0.35 is 560m2 situated within the disturbance area.
+The maximum permissible dwelling size is set out per the town planning scheme and site constraints. - Example: on a 1600m2 stand, permissible floor area is 560m2 situated within the disturbance area.

-3.1.6 ZONE OF DISTURBANCE
+3.1.6 DISTURBANCE AREA

 - a.
-Zones of disturbance are illustrated within the Site Constraints Diagram (Figure 4). - b.
-No buildings, structures, plant or equipment whatsoever may be erected outside the zone of disturbance, except for access road structures and services, which shall conform to the relevant design guidelines. - c.
-Some sites contain a secondary zone of disturbance, within which structures are subject to a maximum height of 4m below the primary height datum, and are restricted to a maximum lower storey height of 5m inclusive of balustrades and architectural features.
-Any retaining walls or structural elements below this storey that are higher than 1m must be set back a minimum of 1m from the front face.
+Zones of disturbance are illustrated within the Site Constraints Diagrams, (Figure 3). - b.
+No buildings, structures, plant or equipment whatsoever may be erected outside the zone of disturbance, except for access road structures and services, which shall conform to the relevant design guidelines.